What is Hydrotherapy?

 - Neurological conditions:Fibro-cartilginous embolism (FCE) Intervertabral disc protrusion, Cervical vertebral malformation, spinal injuryand trauma.

-The Aquatic Treadmill is particularly well suited to treating neurological conditions as it is designed to allow a therapist to stand within, giving support, whilst facilitating movement and optimising gait changes during the session.
+The Aquatic Treadmill is particularly well suited to treating orthopaedic and neurological conditions as it is designed to allow a therapist to stand within, giving support, whilst facilitating movement and optimising gait changes during the session.

 Hydrotherapy takes place in our carefully designed hydrotherapy room which houses our Hydrophysio HP300 Aquatic Treadmill.
 This is one of the largest units available and is suited to treating dogs of all sizes.
 It has fully opening glass doors at either end and being close to the ground allows dogs to enter and leave with ease, without needing to turn around or be handled unnecessarily.This provides the facilities to ensure that each animal, attending hydrotherapy, has a safe environment to explore and build their confidence in order to enjoy hydrotherapy treatment without being pressured or stressed.
-Placed entrally in the room, we have full visibility through the glass side panels enhancing gait analysis and treatment and owners can stay close to their animals
+Placed centrally in the room, we have full visibility through the glass side panels enhancing gait analysis and treatment and owners can stay close to their animals

 We are always happy to discuss your dog's requirements please give Rachel a call to chat.